OSGeoLabBp/tutorials/english/data_processing/README.rst

 Samples mostly concern on observation data/file processing.

 Samples were tested on Linux but should run on a Windows box, too.
-Octave .m files may need some editing to run with Maplab.
+Octave .m files may need some editing to run with Matlab.
 We some up some incompatibilities between Octave and Matlab in the following table.

 +--------------------------+---------------------+---------------------+